 Students' knowledge of Latin is measured before they are even officially accepted as students, since they are required to take and pass a sight translation exam as part of the application process.
-Once enrollment begins, the knowledge SLO pertaining to expert knowledge of Latin and Roman literature and culture is measured by qualified faculty in the seminar offerings and, additionally, by way of a comprehensive examination featuring both sight translation of primary sources in Latin, as well as questions on Roman history and culture.
+Once enrollment begins, the knowledge SLO pertaining to expert knowledge of Latin and Roman literature and culture is measured by qualified faculty in the seminar offerings and, additionally, by way of two comprehensive examinations, one featuring sight translation of primary sources in

+Latin, the other featuring essay questions on Roman literature, history, and culture.
 All students are also required to take Latin Prose Composition, which tests their mastery of the Latin language through English to Latin translation exercises.
-The student's understanding of the major trends, facts, and issues of Roman literature, history, and culture are further tested in special topic exams or research papers (the topic is chosen by the student, in consultation with a faculty advisor).
+The student's understanding of the major trends, facts, and issues of Roman literature, history, and culture are further tested in a special topic exam or research paper (the topic is chosen by the student, in consultation with a faculty advisor).